testdriver/exec-shell.yaml

 Description

-command allows you to execute custom Node.js scripts within your TestDriver tests.
+Theexec command allows you to execute custom Node.js scripts within your TestDriver tests.
 This is useful for tasks like generating dynamic data, interacting with APIs, or performing custom logic during a test.
 The output of the script can be stored in a variable for use in subsequent steps.
-It’s important to note that the output from exec
+It’s important to note that the output from exec must be a string.

 Arguments